barra1212/pixelphoto/README.md

 #### Design Considerations

 The design is modern and minimalist ensuring a great UX for creative types as well as the general public.
 Minimal use of secondary colour helps it stand out more.
 Site is mainly designed in monotone.

+#### Wireframing

+I used Adobe Photoshop and Illustrator to envision my website and create mockups, logo and brand identity.

 #### Responsive Design